 - Only the configuration is saved unless the user explicitly selects the include data option.

 You can also use security to grant read only or all access to different roles.
-When security is used to grant read only access, the following indicator in Kibana will be displayed.
-For more information on granting access to Kibana see Granting access to Kibana.
+When security is used to grant read only access, the following indicator in Kibana is displayed.
+For more information on granting access to Kibana, see Granting access to Kibana.